Our top tips for coping with fatigue in the hot weather

 Sometimes, hot weather can lead to heat exhaustion or heat stroke.
 If you're feeling unwell and think you may have heat stroke, speak to your doctor.
 If you can't speak to your GP and don’t know what to do next, call 111.
 The NHS website also provides further information about preventing heat stroke, including signs and symptoms.

-Read more about fatigue and prostate cancer and our dedicated support programme that can help.
+Read more about fatigue and prostate cancer.